Jump to a Chapter

 Measure Portions Initially

-Avoid Eating Directly from Packages
+Avoid Eating Straight from Packaging

 Serve food in a bowl or plate to control intake.